What Is an “Alternator?”

 As a car owner, you don’t always have to know every part of your vehicle.
 Still, the more you know, like what your car’s alternator does and signs that it may need repairs, the more you can save on future vehicle repairs by identifying potential problems.
 You can also give yourself even more peace of mind when it comes to not paying hundreds or thousands on repair bills with an Endurance auto protection plan.

 Whether you have basic powertrain coverage or comprehensive coverage for almost every part of your vehicle, an Endurance auto protection plan will help protect your vehicle’s most vital components, like the engine and transmission.
-You’ll even get extra perks like 24/7 roadside assistance and towing, rental car coverage and more.
-And unlike most factory warranties, with an Endurance plan, you can take your vehicle to any certified auto repair shop or your dealership for repairs, meaning wherever you are, if you experience a breakdown, Endurance can help.
+You’ll even get extra perks like 24/7 roadside assistance and towing, rental car coverage, and more.
+Unlike most factory warranties, with an Endurance plan, you can take your vehicle to any certified auto repair shop or your dealership for repairs, meaning wherever you are, if you experience a breakdown, Endurance can help.

-And as a bonus, as an Endurance customer, you will also have access to the Endurance Mobile app to find everything from your contract information to roadside assistance right in the palm of your hand.
-You’ll even be able to unlock a full year’s worth of Elite Benefits, including up to two tire repairs/replacements, key fob replacements, and much more.
-Just purchase the Endurance protection plan that fits your needs and budget, pay a small, $29 activation fee and enjoy your year’s worth of extra perks and savings.
+And as a bonus, as an Endurance customer, you will also have access to the Endurance Customer Portal to find everything from your contract information to roadside assistance right in the palm of your hand.
+You’ll even be able to unlock a full year’s worth of Elite Benefits, including up to four tire repairs/replacements, key fob replacements, and much more.*

-Request a free, no-obligation quote or give a member of our award-winning customer care team a call directly at (800) 253-8203 to learn more about how Endurance can help you.
-And don’t forget that you can find more answers to your automotive FAQs, expert auto tips, vehicle comparisons, buying guides, and more by visiting the Endurance blog.
+Don’t forget that you can find more answers to your automotive FAQs, expert auto tips, vehicle comparisons, buying guides, and more by visiting the Endurance blog.